 Real time scanning and continuous asset discovery

-Automated risk prioritization
+Automated exposure prioritization

 Deep asset enrichment

 The best ASM tools don’t just provide organizations with a table of assets.
-Businesses should look for tools that help them to understand exactly what technology is running on each endpoint and see how it changes over time.
+Businesses should look for tools that help them to understand exactly what technology is running and see how it changes over time.
 ASM should also identify versions so security teams can quickly find vulnerable dependencies and make quick decisions.
 It’s also important that ASM tools keep a detailed record of what has changed over time to better contextualize and give teams understanding of incidents as they occur.

 Threat intelligence integration